jackrosenthal/kajiki/docs/migrating_from_genshi.rst

 directives that is `xi:included` into all your page templates, the following steps should suffice:

- * Make sure all your templates have `<!DOCTYPE>` declarations -- this is required because FastPt uses lxml_ to parse the templates, and lxml_ requires a doctype declaration (of some type) in order to allow certain entites to parse (such as &nbsp;).
  * You may need to rewrite some of our `xi:include` directives to use FastPt's module naming system and relative imports.
  * In a simple case where you have only a few `py:match` directives, all of which